ng-alain/delon/docs/upgrade.en-US.md

 type: Dev
 ---

-In [Architecture](/docs/architecture) we have described the overall composition of the `ng-alain` scaffolding.
+In [Architecture](/docs/architecture) we have described the overall composition of the NG-ALAIN scaffolding.
 We spent a lot of time developing some infrastructure and publishing these to the `@delon/*` series to Npm. , making the upgrade very easy.

 ## Publishing rule